Sauceke/LoveMachine/doc/README.md

 You may also want to:
 - **Save device assignments:** If enabled, the Threesome Role and Body Part attributes will be saved for all devices.
 Disabled by default.

-### Experimental Features (Koikatsu and KKS only)
-Since these features may mess with some of your peripherals, they are turned off by default.
-After turning them on, you also have to restart the game for the changes to take effect.
-It is best if you close Intiface while using these features.
-- **Enable Lovense Calor depth control:** Enables control of H scenes using depth data from a [Lovense Calor].
-- **Enable Hotdog depth control (KKS only):** Enables control of H scenes using depth data from a [Hotdog].

 ### Intiface Settings
 - **Intiface CLI location:** The path to Intiface CLI.
 The plugin will attempt to run this program when the game is launched.